robertodepool/data-analytics-power-bi-report707/README.md

     - X axis: Total Orders measure

 ### Task 5 - Adding KPI Visuals
-1. New measures to be created in the Measures tables using DAX formulas, formulas available in the .pbix file.
+1. New measures to be created in the Measures tables using DAX formulas.
-    - Previous Quarter Profit
+    - Previous Quarter Profit ()
     - Previous Quarter Revenue
     - Previous Quarter Orders
     - Target Profit - which is 5%, this is achieved by multiplying the Previous Quarter Profit measure by 1.05.
 This is done respectively to both measures below.